Fu Che-wei

 Fu Che-wei born December 21, 1973 (Traditional Chinese: 傅哲偉; Tongyong Pinyin: Fù Ché-Wěi) is a Chinese Taipei professional pool player, nicknamed "the Draw Shot Prince."

 Career

 Fu made his first notable appearance when he finished among the top 32 competitors in the 2004 WPA World Nine-ball Championship (losing to Earl Strickland).
-He made a comeback at the 2006 event, he was eventually eliminated by runner-up Ralf Souquet in the semi-finals.
-The performance would win earn him a place in the following years event, but was eliminated in the second round to Mika Immonen.
+He made a comeback at the 2006 event, but he was eventually eliminated by runner-up Ralf Souquet in the semi-finals.
+The performance would win earn him a place in the following year's event, but he was eliminated in the second round by Mika Immonen.

-Che-Wei reached the final of the 2012 WPA World Eight-ball Championships; defeating Huidji See in the quarter finals 9–4, and Liu Haitao 9–3 in the semi-final, before losing in the final to Chang Jung-lin 11–6.
+Che-Wei reached the final of the 2012 WPA World Eight-ball Championships; defeating Huidji See in the quarter-finals 9–4, and Liu Haitao 9–3 in the semi-final, before losing in the final to Chang Jung-lin 11–6.
 Fu has also competed at the WPA World Ten-ball Championships, reaching the last 16 in 2008.